frankyeh/DSI-Studio-Website/doc/menu_tracts.md

 ## Clustering and bundle recognition

 Tractography can be grouped by clustering or recognized against a tractography atlas.
-These functions are useful when an existing tractogram needs to be separated into pathway groups.
+Recognition assigns the **best-matching atlas label** to the tractography; it is a classification aid rather than definitive proof of anatomical identity.
+Inspect the bundle manually and report uncertain, cross-midline, or extra components conservatively.

 For direct atlas-guided mapping of named bundles, [AutoTrack](/doc/gui_t3_atk.html) is usually the clearer workflow.

 ## Track-density imaging

 Track-density images (TDI) can be exported from a tractogram in diffusion space or other supported mappings/resolutions.
 TDI reflects streamline sampling density and therefore depends on the tractography strategy and number of generated streamlines.
+It is not a direct measurement of axon density.

 ## Connectivity matrices